3.314 Human Resources

 All MSU employees who are authorized to execute contracts on behalf of MSU, who exercise discretion with regard to the management of MSU, or who exercise discretion with regard to the investment or management of MSU funds shall file annually with the President a report disclosing the following information regarding themselves, their spouses, and their dependent children (if the reporting individual had actual control over that activity at any time during the preceding calendar year.):

-As an officer of the government, the President is required to disclose any legal or equitable interest in property that is to be acquired with public funds.
+As state officers, members of the Board of Regents and the President is are required by Tex.
+Gov’t Code §553.002 to disclose any legal or equitable interest in property that is to be acquired with public funds.
 Such disclosure shall be made by filing an affidavit containing specific information as required by statute.
 The affidavit must be filed with the county clerk of the county in which the individual resides and the county clerk of each county in which the property is located.
 Such filing must be completed within ten (10) days before the date on which the property is to be acquired by purchase or condemnation.
 "Public funds" includes only funds collected by or through a government.

 Detailed MSU policies regarding travel regulations may be found in sections 2-15 through 2-18 of the MSU Handbook of Fiscal Regulations and Procedures, or by contacting the MSU Business Office.